Create a regular community conversation.

 To participate, “you don’t have to be involved with every project,” he said.
 “Pick something that’s near and dear to you and find a group of people who share that interest, and maybe we can help make it happen.”

-During the lunches, many projects are proposed, Rylands said.
+Many projects are proposed over lunch, Rylands said.
 “Some go nowhere, but if there’s somebody who really cares about a project, they research it and report back, and maybe some other people join in, and we’ve got another project going,” he said.